richiep33/ozp-api-controller/README.md

 # OZONE API Controller

-## Master RESTful API controller for OZONE services.
+## RESTful API controller for OZONE services.

 This controller is used as a central arbiter of RESTful services for OZONE Platform.
 It provides the ability for core RESTful standards to be applied across the